-(These events are pretty well described in detail in the Book of Revelation which deals exclusively with the end of the present age, the second advent and the commencement of the last 1000 years of the biblical narrative.)
+(These events are pretty well described in detail in the Book of Revelation which deals exclusively with the entire present age from the destruction of Israel and the Temple, to the nearly 2000 year exile of Jews from their homeland, to the 20th century return of Israel to its ancient home right up to the second advent and the commencement of the last 1000 years of the biblical narrative.)

 That one short pronouncement by Peter incorporated Days Five and Six of the Seven Day/Seven-Thousand-Year design of God.
 They were not identified in their entirety of course, but were simply noted as the beginning and end of the messiah/church/gentile age bracketed up front by the pouring out of the Holy Spirit and then bracketed at the other end by the “great and magnificent day of the Lord.”
 This essay addresses only of the first half of the 2000 year long messiah/church/gentile age, the fifth millennium of God’s Seven Thousand Year design for us, and which is foreshadowed by the fifth day of the creation narrative.
 After Peter’s explanation at Pentecost regards the Holy Spirit, we must acknowledge Peter's vision in the book of Acts where he witnesses something like a sheet descending from heaven with unclean (non kosher) creatures upon it, and hearing the command to "kill and eat".
 (Acts 10:9-16)